brugr9/UEPluginVolumeCreator/README.md

 ### 3.5.
 Data Processing

 For a use case of DVR, the Render Texture Volumes `RT_VOI_Volume` and `RT_Lightmap_Volume` are accessed every tick.
-With rendering, e.g., 30 fps this results in an access rate of 80.52 Gigabit/s:
+Rendering with, e.g., 90 fps results in an access rate of 241.56 Gigabit/s:

 * *2,147,483,648 bit + 536,870,912 bit = 2,684,354,560 bit = 2.684 Gigabit*
-* *ProcessedData = 2.684 Gigabit/frame x 30 frames/s = 80.52 Gigabit/s*
+* *ProcessedData = 2.684 Gigabit/frame x 90 frames/s = 241.56 Gigabit/s*

 ## 4. Rendering